A Sample of Summer Projects

 English/Language Arts Projects

 Teacher: Tiffany Holliday

-ETP Description: For her ETP, Tiffany’s students will read “Who Moved My Cheese?” as they determine and write about how each of the four characters responds differently to change and the outcomes of those responses.
-To see Tiffany’s full lesson visit: Choose Your Own Adventure of Change.
+ETP Description: For her ETP, Tiffany’s students read “Who Moved My Cheese?” as they determined and wrote about how each of the four characters responds differently to change and the outcomes of those responses.
+To see Tiffany’s full lesson, visit: Choose Your Own Adventure of Change.

 Teacher: Jessica Zanotto

 Fellowship Title: Business Operations Manager II